StevenHeffner/jQuerySnakeProject/README.md

 =============

 ##Objective
+###
+####
 Use jQuery to create an interactive snake game.
-This is supposed to be a challenge so there will be minimal code provided.
+This is supposed to be a challenge so try each step to the best of your ability before looking at the code examples.

 ## Set up environment
 ### Basic file structure